Silverman-Lab/mutt/README.md

 ## Helper Scripts:
 - `obtainpublicationinfo_pmid.py` using a list of PMIDs, this functionality can be integrated into each parser to obtain the manuscript information from NCBI (Script works, but python and each parse script is in R.)
 - `zip-push-gitlfs.sh` run from terminal in the repository directory when you are ready to push and it will compress your files with .zip and upload with gitlfs
-- `downloadrepoaspkl.R` convert and save the repo to a .pkl object
 - `loadRDataintopython.ipynb` example using rpy2 to load the RData object (without .pkl) returned from `microbialscalerepo.R` into python

 ## Wrapper functions for MicrobialScaleRepository package: